CPAN-Security/security.metacpan.org/docs/glossary.md

 ### Open-source software steward ⚠️

 > [!NOTE]
+> * FIXME: Expand on this topic
-> FIXME: This is a definition that was added to the CRA on 2023-12-20, meaning it may change in the final version of the regulation.
+> * FIXME: This is a definition that was added to the CRA on 2023-12-20, meaning it may change in the final version of the regulation.

 > 1. (CRA-2024-03) Any legal person, other than a [manufacturer](#manufacturer), which has the purpose or objective to systematically provide support on a sustained basis for the development of specific products with digital elements qualifying as free and open-source software that are intended for commercial activities, and ensures the viability of those products.
 >